Damini Kanwal Shetty

 Damini Kanwal Shetty is an Indian film producer, writer and actress.
 She acted in serials like Parampara, Alif Laila and played Yashoda’s role in famous Indian TV show Shri Krishna in 1993 which was telecasted in DD National.
-Presently she is running production house named 'Eternal Flame Productions'.
+Presently she directs 'Eternal Flame Productions'.

 Career

 Shetty has started her career from theater; she joined theater named 'Drikshravan' at her schooling stage.